 4. Snack smarter.

-Every snack counts—and choosing healthier options like yogurt and fruit will keep you satiated and energized without packing on the pounds.
+- Every snack counts—and choosing healthier options like yogurt and fruit will keep you satiated and energized without packing on the pounds.
 Eating just one less 100-calorie cookie a day can cause you to shed 10 pounds in a year.
-The Pritikin Edge has dozens of suggestions for healthy, satisfying, and non-fattening snacks.
+Here are more suggestions for healthy, satisfying, and non-fattening snacks.